-Getting a business loan from a bank can be a nightmare even if you’re well-qualified, because they’re slow and require tons of paperwork.
-Short-term lenders can make getting a small business loan easier.
-In this article, we review the rates, terms, and qualifications of the two best short-term loans for business: Kabbage vs. OnDeck Capital.
+Getting a business loan from a bank can be a nightmare even if you’re well-qualified because they’re slow and require tons of paperwork.
+Short-term online lenders can make getting a small business loan easier.
+In this article, we review the rates, terms, and qualifications of the two best working capital loans: Kabbage vs OnDeck Capital.

 Kabbage: Best OnDeck Alternative

-As one of the best short-term loans, a Kabbage loan can be a better fit than OnDeck if you can’t meet OnDeck’s revenue requirements or if you require monthly repayment terms.
+A Kabbage short-term business loan can be a better fit than OnDeck if you can’t meet OnDeck’s revenue requirements or if you require monthly repayment terms.
 Kabbage business loans are much quicker and easier to get approved for than a loan from a traditional bank.
 They’re also more affordable than a merchant cash advance.

 |Expected APR Range|